ochalouhi/presto/presto-docs/src/main/sphinx/functions/geospatial.rst

     For GeometryCollection types, returns the sum of the areas of the individual geometries.

+.. function:: ST_Area(SphericalGeography) -> double

+    Returns the spherical Area of a geography, using Earth's model

+    Works for Polygon and MultiPolygon types.

 .. function:: ST_Centroid(Geometry) -> Geometry

     Returns the point value that is the mathematical centroid of a geometry.